Happening Now

 Ocean Transportation:

-According to reliable sources, Israel’s ports are witnessing an increasing backlog of ships as the country ramps up its shipping operations.
+Israel’s ports are witnessing an increasing backlog of ships as the country ramps up its shipping operations.
 The Israeli Navy controls all sea traffic in areas around and near the Ports of Ashdod and Ashkelon.

 - Port of Haifa: The Port of Haifa, which also includes Haifa Bay Port and Israel Shipyard Port, is operating as usual.
 The Home Front Command regulates the handling of hazardous materials in the port, designating specific storage areas for different types of HAZMAT and requiring ship agents to provide a 24-hour advance notice for incoming HAZMAT-carrying ships.